1,000+ Opportunities

 The insights from this research directly informed the creation of the Breakaway, Build OC and now OC+ Funds.
 Orange County Nonprofit Needs Assessment

-Based on current listing details, eligibility includes: Nonprofit organizations in Orange County, California.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations in Orange County, California.
+Confirm the full requirements in the official notice before applying.